 In this, however, I may be failing to give the old man due credit.
 Slughorn tells us, a scant five years later that the topic of Horcruxes is banned at Hogwarts and all references to it have been purged from the Library.
 We are given no indication of just when this purge was undertaken, but we are told that it was Albus Dumbledore who was particularly fierce in the initiating of it.
 Nor does Slughorn state that it was only the subject of Horcuxes which had been purged.

-It occurs to me to wonder whether that purge might have included any unsavory practice which depended upon *possession*, which in my interpretation, is a fundamental, inherent component of the creation of Horcruxes.
+It occurs to me to wonder whether that purge might have included any unsavory practice which depended upon *possession*, which in my reading of the subject, is a fundamental, inherent component of the creation of Horcruxes.

 So, maybe Albus did actually make at least a token effort toward limiting potential damage, after having just delivered a Hogwarts letter to a child who boasted about an ability which sounded all-too-much like a skill in *possessing* animals.